-Depending on your level of chocolate obsession, you can participate in a chocolate tasting at Cup & Bear or dive deeper with a three-hour Portland chocolate tour that spans 1.5 miles and includes 15 tastings.
-Then again, there’s nothing wrong with chilling with a cup or bar on your own.
+Depending on your level of chocolate obsession, you can participate in a chocolate tasting at Cup & Bear or take a self-guided chocolate tour.
+Then again, there’s nothing wrong with chilling with a cup or bar on your own at one spot.

 Where to Eat & Drink Chocolate in Portland

 A lot has changed since 1999 when Stumptown opened its original roastery in a former hair salon located on SE Division Street.
 Stumptown is now owned by a German conglomerate and Seattle‘s Starbucks continues its world domination with hundreds of Portland coffee shops.

 But what hasn’t changed is Portland’s obsession with drinking coffee brewed with locally roasted single-origin beans.
 The city literally has thousands of local third wave coffee shops brewing the good stuff.

 We started our Portland coffee journey at Stumptown where the Portland coffee scene began and, despite its mega growth, the quality of Stumptown beans remains superior.
 You should start your Portland coffee tour at Stumptown too.

 Be sure to stop at Courier for a caffeinated pick-me-up before or after you shop at Powell’s City of Books.
 You’ll also want to stop at Heart where you can pair your flat white with a korvapuusti.
 Their cardamom flavored Finnish pastry rival those we’ve eaten in Helsinki.